The Sea and the Soul

 He’ll strengthen you, guide you, and cause you to stand,

-on the voyages you choose to embark,
+on the voyages you choose to

 He’ll steer you ‘round obstacles and treacherous shoals,